FlourishHealth/ferns-ui/README.md

 send to NPM, then install it from the created tarball in your app. `yarn link` is also an option but React Native requires extra configuration to support symlinks.

+## Upgrading dependencies

+To upgrade to the latest Expo and upgrade the related dependencies:

+    yarn upgrades

+This will upgrade Expo, upgrade Expo packages, sync the changes from apps/demo to packages/ui, and update yarn.lock.